outrightmental/go-facade/README.md

   1. Searches in the frontend's static build output folder for distribution, to see if the requested URL matches an exact file.
 For example, `/` (matches `index.html`) or `/scripts/app-ddf26c4d.js` or `/styles/vendor-f18be9e6.css` or `/assets/images/logo.png`.
 If a match is found, the HTTP request is terminated here, by serving the static file.
   2. If no static file is found, pass the request through to the Go webservice ***with the URL completely intact***.

 That's where Facade comes in.
 It will serve our same `index.html` *for every URL that it encounters*, with one twist.
-Inside of our `index.html` is an HTML element with a special attribute, `facade`.
+Inside of our `index.html` we can configure a set of replacements to be executed at Write time.
 For example:

     <!doctype html>
     <html>